2022 Hazardous and Universal Waste Management Basic Training

 - Universal waste identification and management;

-- On-site treatment and off-site transportation requirements; and
+- On-site treatment permitting, exemptions, and related requirements;

 - Recordkeeping and administrative requirements.